Location: New York, USA

 Dr. King is also a published editor and writer.
 Her edition of full anthems by Baroque composer John Blow, published by Oxford University Press, has been very favorably reviewed, and her dissertation, The Full Anthems and Services of John Blow and the Question of an English Stile Antico, was honored with the 1990 University of North Texas Graduate Dean’s Dissertation Award for Scholarly Communication.
 Dr. King is an active member of Chorus America, Classical Singer Society, American Choral Directors' Association, Conductors Guild.

-Dr. King has two sons: Patrick Daniel, Senior Producer with Comedy Central’s The Daily Show, married to Elise Terrell King, Coordinating Producer for The Daily Show; and Michael Alexander, married to Hannah Miller King, both conservatory-trained singers and currently students at Redeemer Seminary in Dallas.]]>
+Dr. King has two sons: Patrick Daniel, Senior Producer with Comedy Central’s Last Week Tonight, married to Elise Terrell King, Coordinating Producer for The Daily Show; and Michael Alexander, married to Hannah Miller King, both conservatory-trained singers and seminary graduates, now on pastoral staff of Truro Anglican Church in Fairfax, VA.]]>